A fraud investigation determines whether a scam has taken place and gathers evidence to protect the victims involved.

 Fraud is misrepresentation with the intent to deceive.
 For example, if a company makes a specific claim about a product and knows that the product won’t work as promised, they are guilty of fraud.
 Fraud is a very real and costly problem that causes loss of money as well as serious injury and sometimes even death.

-Most fraud investigations begin with a meeting between the investigator and the client.
-The person launching the investigation explains to their investigators why they suspect fraud has taken place and hand over any evidence they have to the investigator.
-A good fraud investigator will use this initial information to find more evidence and more facts.
-A fraud investigator may use surveillance,asset searches, background checks, employee investigations, business investigations, and other types of methods to get to the bottom of a case.
+Fraud investigations begin with a meeting between the investigator and client.
+The person launching the investigation explains why they suspect deceit and hands over any evidence they have supporting their claims.
+A good fraud investigator will use this initial information to find more evidence and information.
+To do this, they may use surveillance,asset searches, background checks, employee investigations, business investigations, and other methods.

-Use the search utility on the top of this page or select from a state on the left to find a Fraud Investigator.
-Still can't find what your are looking for?
-Call us at (888) 997-4669.
+Use the search utility on the top of this page or select from a state listed below to find a fraud investigator, or give us a call at (888) 997-4669.